winstonbarlowg/ctdc_data_analysis/README.md

 ## About this project

 Project H is my final project for this course, putting together what I learned and building a website that shows impactful data about a delicate issue: Human Trafficking.

 This project also covered fundamental concepts of Data Science such as data cleaning and analysis, creating subsets for meaningful visualisations and drawing insights.

+The dataset used can be found here: https://www.ctdatacollaborative.org/

 ### Technologies used